 We are live on the 3-day Norwegian Bliss Christening and Inaugural cruise from Seattle, WA.
 Follow along with our adventures here and on all social media as we recount our three days on this innovative new ship.

 Ready for more?
-You can find out about all the ameinties like the go karts and Q Texas Smokehouse from Day 2 of our live blog.
-Or, take a final tour of the ship on our third and final day of the cruise with Day 3 of the live blog.
+Find out about all the amenities like the go karts and Q Texas Smokehouse from Day 2 of our live blog.
+Or, take a final tour of the ship in our Day 3 live blog.

 Norwegian Bliss Live Blog

 Our first ever live blog!
 Granted, it is only a three-day voyage, but we still want to bring you everything from this inaugural cruise on Norwegian Bliss as it happens.

 Of course, we did not want to risk missing the boat on this sponsored trip.
 So, we arrived in Seattle the night before, taking the last flight out from Boston which arrived in Seattle around 10:15 pm local time.
 For us, this felt like after 1 am.
 Collecting our bags and grabbing an Uber, we were at our accommodations for the evening, the Maxwell Hotel, and ready for bed within 30 minutes of arriving in the city.

 This meant that when I woke up around 6:45 am, I was still a bit tired.
 We had a long couple of days ahead, so I grabbed some coffee and breakfast sandwiches from the café in the lobby.
 These were actually just what we needed to get our trip off on the right foot.
 During this quick break, I also took some pictures of the indoor and outdoor venues of the hotel, as you can never have enough photos for a review!